 After performing an Office 365 hybrid migration for email, our technicians focused on the lack of collaboration tools.
 We brought their employees into Microsoft Teams - a platform that combines workplace chat, meetings, notes, and attachments.
 Immediately, Teams brought new levels of operational efficiency to their distributed workforce.
 In addition to desktop messaging and online meetings, we were able to move their phone system into Teams for advanced telephony via Voice over Internet Protocol (VoIP).
 We have been able to consolidate and maximize their platform usage through Office 365, allowing us to eliminate redundant hardware and some of their data dependency.
 In addition to modernizing their desktops with Office 2019, we've implemented a backup solution across OneDrive, SharePoint, and Teams via SaaS protect with our partner, Datto.

 One of their main security challenges stemmed from their distributed locations.
 Their internal team had difficulty maintaining border security via new firewall rules and patches.
 Under our managed security strategy, we were able to integrate Azure cloud and on-premise solutions, ensuring that their security is always up to date.
 Because they are leveraging a single-source vendor, they have a solution that worked both on-premise and in the cloud.
-They have the latest firmware, updates, and their data is constantly being backed-up.
-Microsoft Enterprise Mobility and Security has helped automate workstation updates and management tasks, which has reduced administrative overhead, and allowed for more agile response to user issues.
+They have the latest firmware, updates, and their data is constantly being backed up.
+Microsoft Enterprise Mobility and Security has helped automate workstation updates and management tasks, which has reduced administrative overhead, and allowed for more agile responses to user issues.
 Now, their IT staff doesn't have to worry about border security and can focus on other projects.

 Another pain point had been their wireless performance.
-They wanted their employees to be mobile in-office, while retaining wireless access.
+They wanted their employees to be mobile in-office while retaining wireless access.
 Their service was inconsistent across the organization, so our technicians assessed their layout, designed a managed solution, installed accessed points, and leveraged our partnerships with Cisco and Microsoft to create a single pane solution.
 Now, regardless of location - whether it be Woburn or Connecticut - their employees have a seamless experience.
 Furthermore, file and disk encryption has been implemented on their devices, ensuring their employees are able to work securely on their network.
 Going forward, our consultants are focused on continuing to review and optimize new cloud solutions for our client, ensuring a productive user experience, and reduced overall cost.